pjlombardo/gk-learnr/README.md

 * A lesson on creating a specific visual for experimental data: `endpoint-plot`
 * A lesson on creating a different visual for experimental data: `time-plot`

-For those hosting these lessons on a shiny server, please note that the files must be *locally rendered* to create the .HTML-file before they will work.
+Keeping in mind that the `learnr` lesson files must be *locally rendered* to create the .HTML-file before they will work, the docker build runs a script to create these files.